 -The English dub was used for this review.

 -Characters and locales will be based on the anime names.
-For example, the main character’s name is Gally in the anime (both English and Japanese versions) instead of Alita like the original manga or the recent live action remake movie.
+For example, the main character’s name is Gally in the anime (both English and Japanese versions) instead of Alita like in the original manga or the recent live-action remake movie.